25prabhu10/notes/docs/Languages/HTML/HTML_Elements.md

   - `_self`: the current browsing context.
 (Default)

   - `_blank`: usually a new tab, but users can configure browsers to open a new window instead.
-Set `rel="noopener"` which does not set `window.opener`, for some browsers it is the default behavior
+Set `rel="noopener"` which does not set `window.opener`, for some browsers it is the default behaviour

     - **Not good for accessibility**, as user is navigated away from the current context and not clear indication to go back